200-176-Great Vocals

 Writer / Composer: Shy Carter / Jennifer Nettles / Kevin Griffin / Kristian Bush

-This sensational American lead singer of Sugarland has carved out a niche so inviting that she has become one of the most endearing Country/ Pop / Jazz / Reggai Fusion artists in this new century.
+This sensational American lead singer of Sugarland has carved out a niche so inviting that she has become one of the most endearing Country/ Pop / Jazz / Reggai Fusion artists in this new 21st Century.
 Her performances are electrifying, her exciting delivery is remarkable, and her charisma is magnetic.
-She sings with ownership of any song she performs, and her pronunciation and wordplay are pure Country—she even Raps in this selection.
-Her distinctive vocals remind us of Dolly or Reba, but much more aggressive and sassier…Breathtakingly Happy!
+She sings with complete ownership of any song she performs, and her pronunciation and wordplay are pure Country—she even Raps in this selection.
+Her distinctive vocals remind us of Dolly or Reba, but much more aggressive and sassier, putting her in legendary company.
+This selection ... just…Breathtakingly Happy!

 188. PAINT IT BLACK (1966)